-The Equality and Human Rights Commission (EHRC) have published an August 2017 strategy to reduce pay gaps in Britain.
+The Equality and Human Rights Commission (EHRC) have published their business plan 2018/19 (PDF), in March 2018.

 This plan outlines the priorities for their work in the coming year.

 The Social Mobility Commission has a vital role to play in “[putting] the Government’s feet to the fire” – but changes need to be made.